bhuvanarajamani/thecodebee/_posts/2017-02-11-fake-api-for-angular-2+-during-development-using-angularcli.md

 > Use `sudo npm install -g @angular/cli` if you have any issues during installation.

 #### Create new project
-As this tutorial is about building a Fake REST API, let's name our project accordingly.
-Run this in a folder where you would want to create a project.
+As this tutorial is about building a Fake REST API.
+So, let's name our project accordingly.
+Run this in a folder where you would want to create your project.

 {% highlight bash %}
   ng new fake-rest-api